 - The regular meeting of the Pella Public Library’s Board of Trustees takes place on the 2nd Tuesday of the month at 4:00 p.m.

-- There will be a special meeting of the Library Board of Trustees on Tuesday, 5/26 at 4 pm.
+- The regular monthly meeting of the Library Board of Trustees will take place on Tuesday, 8/11 at 4 pm.
 Members of the community are welcome to attend this public meeting.

 |Email Kenny Nedder||Trustee||641.620.9720||July 1, 2021|